souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Trip Production and Attraction, Gazipur City Corporation

 <p style="text-align: justify;">
 These maps present zonal trip production and attraction patterns for Gazipur City Corporation, derived from the trip generation step of the four-step travel demand model developed under the Gazipur Comprehensive Transport Masterplan.
-Production denotes trips originating from each zone, while attraction represents trips drawn to it, together forming the foundational input for subsequent distribution, mode choice, and assignment modelling stages.
+Production denotes trips originating from each zone, while attraction represents trips drawn to it, together forming the foundational input for subsequent distribution, modal choice, and assignment modelling stages.
 </p>

 <div style="margin: 18px 0 10px;">